-The Child Protection Legislation (Registrable Persons) Amendment Bill 2009 amends the Child Protection (Offenders Registration) Act 2000 and the Child Protection (Offenders Prohibition Orders) Act 2004 to improve the management of child sex offenders in the community.
+I am pleased to introduce the Child Protection Legislation (Registrable Persons) Amendment Bill 2009.
+The bill amends the Child Protection (Offenders Registration) Act 2000 and the Child Protection (Offenders Prohibition Orders) Act 2004 to improve the management of child sex offenders in the community.
 Recent events have raised questions about how child sex offenders are managed in our community once they have served their time and have been released from custody.
 In New South Wales since 2001 these offenders have been managed through the Child Protection Register, governed by the Child Protection (Offenders Registration) Act 2000 and administered by the New South Wales Police Force.

 Schedule 1 of the bill contains various amendments to the Child Protection (Offenders Registration) Act.
 Offenders on the register-known as "registrable persons"-are required under section 9 of the Act to inform police of a wide range of personal information, including their primary place of residence.
 They are also required under section 11 of the Act to inform police of any change to that information within 14 days.
-The exception to this is that under section 11 (1) (a) registrable persons must currently inform police of any unsupervised contact with a child when that contact is for three days or more in a 12-month period, within three days of that contact occurring.
+The exception to that requirement is that under section 11 (1) (a) registrable persons must currently inform police of any unsupervised contact with a child when that contact is for three days or more in a 12-month period, within three days of that contact occurring.

 The bill amends section 11 (1) (a) so that registrable persons will now have 24 hours to report contact with a child.
-This change results from a recommendation of a national Child Protection Register working party, established through the Ministerial Council for Police and Emergency Management-Police [MCPEMP] and endorsed by MCPEMP in June 2009.
-All Australian jurisdictions will require their registrable persons to report any total of three days unsupervised contact with a child to police within 24 hours.
-Twenty-four hours is a more appropriate time frame for reporting ongoing contact with a child, as any such contact should be evaluated by police as soon as possible.
+This change results from a recommendation of a national Child Protection Register working party, established through the Ministerial Council for Police and Emergency Management-Police [MCPEMP] and endorsed by that council in June 2009.
+All Australian jurisdictions will require their registrable persons to report to police within 24 hours any total of three days unsupervised contact with a child.
+Twenty-four hours is a more appropriate time frame for reporting ongoing contact with a child, as police should evaluate any such contact as soon as possible.